radian-software/straight.el/README.md

 specific repos with hardcoded absolute paths (instead of having them all in the `repos` base-dir), my scripting might not take that into account properly.
 That's an area for improvement.

+### I changed something but `straight.el` is still using the old value!

+For performance reasons, `straight.el` uses many many caches.
+The implementation goal is that all caches are transparent to the user, i.e. if anything is changed that would make the cached data no longer valid, then the cache is automatically invalidated without the need for user action.
+Sometimes however this may not work correctly.
+This doc section is about helping you find out what's going wrong and how to make `straight.el` do what you want without needing to delete everything and start again.

+I don't know any perfect way to provide a universal guide, so let's start with a list of all the different types of data that is cached by `straight.el` and why it does so / when the cache is invalidated:

+* Types of data that are cached *in memory, within a single Emacs session*.
+All this data will be cleared by restarting Emacs.
+Some of it will also be cleared by re-loading your init-file.
+    * *The set of packages registered by your init-file, and what recipes were used for them.*
+        * This is used to identify which set of packages should be written to the lockfile, if you use `M-x straight-freeze-versions`.
+        * This cache is cleared during `straight.el` bootstrap, which will be invoked if you re-load your init-file, and is populated as your init-file invokes `straight-use-package`.
+        * `straight.el` pays attention to whether additional packages have been registered after your init-file finished loading (e.g., via `M-x straight-use-package` for temporary testing).
+If so, this cache will no longer match your init-file package-set, and `straight-freeze-versions` will prompt you to re-load your init-file to ensure a correct lockfile is written.
+        * When `straight-use-package` is invoked without providing a recipe, or interactively, or internally because a package has dependencies, normally the recipe is looked up from recipe repositories.
+However, if that package was already registered in the current Emacs session (tracked in this cache), then the already-registered recipe is automatically reused.
+        * To force the recipe to change for an already-registered package, either provide the new recipe explicitly to `straight-use-package`, or re-load your init-file.
+Recipe repository lookup will only be triggered once per package per init-file load.
+(See also the recipe lookup cache, below.)
+        * The internal data structures used to maintain this cache are `straight--recipe-cache`, `straight--repo-cache`, `straight--profile-cache`, and `straight--profile-cache-valid`.
+* Types of data that are cached *on disk, between multiple Emacs sessions*, but *are not needed for correctness*.
+This data is stored in `~/.emacs.d/straight/build-cache.el` unless otherwise specified, and that file can be safely deleted as a nuclear option (note this will trigger rebuilds of all packages).
+    * *The built versions of every package.*
+        * These are stored in `~/.emacs.d/straight/build`, which can also be removed to trigger a rebuild of all packages.
+          However, the contents of this directory are not trusted without timestamps in the build cache to authenticate them, so removing the build cache file is also sufficient.
+        * When anything that would cause the package to be built differently is changed, the package should be rebuilt automatically the next time it is registered.
+            * However, if `only-once` is included in `straight-check-for-modifications`, you need to actually re-load your init-file before another modification check will be run for a package that was already registered in the current session.
+        * The built version of a package is considered outdated if: a file in its source repository is modified (see the modification detection system); the recipe for the package changes (but see also the recipe lookup cache); or certain global configuration options affecting package builds are changed (which will invalidate the entire build cache).
+            * A package rebuild is only triggered if one of the changed recipe keywords is actually relevant to package build behavior (e.g., `:files` but not `:repo`).
+    * *The timestamp for the last time a package was built, and the last used recipe for it.*
+        * This is used to implement the rules outlined in the previous section.
+    * *The list of dependencies for each package.*
+        * This is a performance optimization; the list of dependencies is read out of the package from disk when building it, and then cached until the next package build, since any operation that could change the set of dependencies should also trigger a rebuild.
+    * *The entire contents of the autoloads generated for each package.*
+        * This is also a performance optimization; the autoloads similarly only change during a package build, so they are copied out of the package into the build cache during each package build.
+    * *The recipes looked up from recipe repositories.*
+        * Making changes to a recipe repository should result in the new recipes being used during the next package registration.
+          However, it is relatively slow to always check the recipe used for each package during every init.
+The previously used recipes are stored in the build cache, but they may not still be valid if the recipe repository has changed.
+        * To track this information correctly, recipes looked up from recipe repositories are cached persistently, but the cache for a recipe repository is invalided automatically when the modification detection system detects a modification to the recipe repository, or the Emacs Lisp code for generating recipes from that recipe repository is changed (e.g. due to updating `straight.el`).
+        * Note that packages are only checked for modifications at registration time (and only once per init-file load if `only-once` is included in `straight-check-for-modifications`).
+As a result, normally it would be required to re-load the entire init-file so that the modification to the recipe repository could be detected and then subsequently used for the dependent recipe.
+          **However**, as a concession to usability, reading from the recipe lookup cache is automatically disabled when `straight.el` is not being invoked from the init-file, making it so you do not need to think about this cache when exploring interactively with changes to recipes.
+* Types of data that are stored *on disk, persistently*, and *are needed for correctness*.
+Deleting this data may change behavior as it is considered user content/configuration.
+    * *The physical Git state for every package repository.*
+        * During init, `straight.el` never makes any changes to package source repositories, nor checks that they are in a valid state.
+This means manual edits will be neither detected nor reverted.
+If you delete a source repository, it will automatically be cloned again (at the revision specified in your lockfile, or at the latest revision if there is no lockfile), but if you check out a different revision in an already-cloned source repository, that revision will remain checked out.
+However, the change will still be detected and will result in the package being rebuilt.
+            * To ensure that your checked-out packages match your lockfile, or to update your lockfile to reflect changes you have made to your checked-out packages, use the VC system commands or the lockfile management commands.
+              These commands operate orthogonally to the `straight.el` subsystems that execute during init, and they do not use any caching, because they are not on the critical path that affects init time.

 ## Developer manual